wcout/fltk-gif-animation/README.md

 ## Solution 2: Replacement widget for current GIF class

-So I came up with the idea to derive a class `Fl_Anim_GIF_Image` from `Fl_GIF_Image` that stores its images directly in RGB-format without an intermittant `XPM`.
+So I came up with the idea to derive a class `Fl_Anim_GIF_Image` from `Fl_GIF_Image` that stores its images directly in RGB-format without an intermittent `XPM`.

 This solution can be found in the folder `intern`: